 In 1998, he joined NAVAIR's acquisition community and has since held multiple management positions including the Unmanned Carrier Launched Aerial Surveillance and Strike System, Joint Strike Fighter, EP-X, VH-71 Presidential Helicopter Replacement, X-45 Unmanned Combat Air System, GQM-163A Supersonic Sea Skimming Target Missile and other missile, rocket and ammunition programs.

-Burke most recently served as PMA-262’s principle deputy program manager.
+Burke most recently served as PMA-262’s principal deputy program manager.